 30 Things Your Allergist Wishes You Knew

-The meds that are a waste of money, the truth about hypoallergenic dogs, the natural remedy all allergists swear by, and more insider tips for surviving another allergy season without feeling totally miserable.
+Some allergy medications are a waste of money, there's no such thing as a hypoallergenic dog, there's a natural remedy all allergists swear by, and more insider tips for surviving another allergy season without feeling totally miserable.